HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

+* Note: asynchronous i/o is coming but not in this release

+* Note: Release v0.3.2 tested with ndejs v6.11.2, v7.5.0 and v8.4.0.
+Code was changed
+to allow v8.4.0 to work while still working with the earlier versions.
+It may work back v4.2.1 let me know if you have a version in between that needs testing.
+Variable length array of strings can be be read as regions.

 * Note: Release v0.3.1 is based on new V8 API changes coming with nodejs v7.

 * Note: Release v0.1.0 was built with nodejs v4.2.1.
 If you want nodejs v0.12.x